 - No evidence of a Philadelphia chromosome (seen in a similar disease known as “chronic myeloid leukemia” (CML).
 This can be determined based on a blood test looking for a particular abnormality known as a BCR/ABL fusion gene.

 - Less that 20 percent of blast cells in the blood and bone marrow

 - Abnormal changes in any of the cells that develop into red blood cells, certain white blood cells or platelets (precursor cells)

 Your doctor may order one or more tests such as those below to diagnose CMML:

 - X-rays or computed tomography (CT) scans detect an enlarged spleen or liver.

 - Blood and urine tests detect high levels of lysozyme, an enzyme found in saliva, tears and some immune cells like monocytes.

 - Additional blood work looks for high levels of proteins called lactate dehydrogenase (LDH) and beta 2-microglobulin, which can indicate tissue damage and increased white-cell production or destruction caused by inflammation or certain types of cancer.

-Twenty percent to 40 percent of people with CMML have chromosomes that are abnormal in structure or number (called cytogenetic abnormalities).
-The hematopathologist examines your blood for any chromosome damage or rearrangements.
+Twenty to forty percent of people with CMML have chromosomes that are abnormal in structure or number (called cytogenetic abnormalities).
+The hematopathologist examines blood for any chromosomal damage or rearrangements.
 Your doctor can use this information when designing your treatment plan.